Helianthus annuus, Common Sunflower

 U.S. Weed Information: Helianthus annuus is listed in 46 states and in: Weeds of Nebraska and the Great Plains, Weeds of the United States and Canada, and Weeds of the West.
 Plants included here may become weedy or invasive.

-Invasive/Noxious Weed Information: Helianthus annuus is listed as a Noxious Weed by the federal government and the State of Iowa.
+Invasive/Noxious Weed Information: Helianthus annuus is listed as a Noxious Weed by the State of Iowa.
 Plants included here are invasive or noxious.

 Threatened/Endangered Information: No data available.

 Comments: The Common Sunflower is perhaps one the most recognized flowers in the world.
 It is highly variable and readily hybridizes with several other native species and cultivars.
-In Arizona, Common Sunflower is similar to, and may be confused with the Prairie Sunflower, Helianthus petiolaris.
+In Arizona, Common Sunflower is similar to, and may be confused with the Prairie Sunflower.
 However, Common Sunflower generally has much larger leaves.